merely-useful/py-rse/index.md

 when it was created,
 and the commit message that we wrote.

+> **Scrolling through logs**
+> Our log this time isn't very long,
+> so you were likely able to see it printed to your screen without needing to scroll.
+> When you begin working with longer logs
+> (like later in this chapter),
+> you'll notice that the commits are shown in a pager program,
+> as you saw in Section \@ref(bash-basics-help) with manual pages.
+> You can apply the same keystrokes to scroll through the log
+> and exit the paging program.\index{Unix shell!paging program}\index{paging program (in Unix shell)}

 The plot we have made is shown in Figure \@ref(fig:git-cmdline-initial-plot).
 It could be better:
 most of the visual space is devoted to a few very common words,